MohannadSammar/university-projects/Web development/README.md

+# Before we start!
+This Software was part of the subject "Web Development" in which we learned about how to use HTML,PHP,CSS,AJAX, JS and many others.

+This project was written by me and Another person in my Team.

+The Code Quality of this project doesnt reflect my current code capabilities , The more we code the more we learn and our code gets better and better, i could refactor the Project but it would be too time consuming

+Enjoy

 # EWA Docker Setup
 You know about [Docker](https://www.docker.com) and Docker is running on your system?
 You do not want to mess up your system by installing a web server and all the fancy software you need for EWA?